-Pentagon and Lockheed Martin Agree to $1.28B F-35 Sustainment Contract
+Pentagon and Lockheed Martin Agree to F-35 Sustainment Contracts

 FORT WORTH, Texas, Sept.
-13, 2021 -- The F-35 Joint Program Office has awarded the Lockheed Martin industry team a $1.28 billion Undefinitized Contract Action (UCA) to support operations and sustainment of the global F-35 fleet through June 30, 2021.
+13, 2021 -- The F-35 Joint Program Office awarded the Lockheed Martin (NYSE: LMT) industry team annualized contracts covering fiscal years 2021-2023 to support operations and sustainment of the global F-35 fleet, supporting mission readiness and further reducing costs.

-The UCA provides initial critical sustainment activities for a worldwide fleet while negotiations continue on a long-term contract to build enterprise capacity and affordability to support the future fleet of more than 3,000 F-35 aircraft.
-The UCA funds industry sustainment experts supporting operations worldwide, individual bases, depot maintenance, pilot and maintainer training, and sustaining engineering for the U.S. and our allies across the globe.
-It also covers fleet-wide data analytics and supply chain management for part repair and replenishment to enhance overall supply availability.
+The annual contracts fund critical sustainment activities for aircraft currently in the fleet and build enterprise capacity to support the future fleet of more than 3,000 F-35 aircraft.
+This includes industry sustainment experts supporting base and depot maintenance, pilot and maintainer training, and sustaining engineering for the U.S. and our allies across the globe.
+It also covers fleet-wide data analytics and supply chain management for part repair and replenishment to enhance overall supply availability for the fleet.

-The F-35 Joint Program Office, together with each U.S. Service, international operators and the F-35 industry team, leads F-35 sustainment and the Global Support Solution.
+The F-35 Joint Program Office, together with each U.S. service, international operators and the F-35 industry team, leads F-35 sustainment and the Global Support Solution.
 The 2021 annualized sustainment contract will cover industry sustainment activities through Dec.
 31, 2021.

-More than 600 F-35 aircraft have been delivered and are operating from 26 bases around the globe.
-More than 1,200 pilots and 10,000 maintainers have been trained, and the F-35 fleet has surpassed more than 345,000 cumulative flight hours.
+More than 690 aircraft have been delivered and are operating from 21 bases around the globe.
+More than 1,460 pilots and 11,025 maintainers have been trained and the F-35 fleet has surpassed 430,000 cumulative flight hours.